Magnus-Nielsen/MLOps-Personal/README.md

 # corrupted_mnist

-Predict MNIST digits based on corrupted input for DTU MLOps course
+Predict MNIST digits based on corrupted input for DTU MLOps course.
+Includes tests of various worktools such as docker and wandb.

 ## Project structure